Frank-Geisler/powerrti/documentation/Get-RtiKQLDashboard.md

 TODO: Add functionality to list all KQLDashboards.
 To do so fetch all workspaces and
       then all KQLDashboards in each workspace.

+Revision History:
+    - 2024-11-09 - FGE: Added DisplaName as Alias for KQLDashboardName

 ## RELATED LINKS